We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 However, it may not be the best fit for people with specific dietary needs.

-Healthline Nutrition Market Editor Kelli McGrane, MS, RD, tried Martha and Marley Spoon to help you decide whether it’s the right meal kit delivery service for you.
+Healthline Nutrition Market Editor Kelli McGrane, MS, RD, tried Martha Stewart & Marley Spoon to help you decide whether it’s the right meal kit delivery service for you.

-Martha and Marley Spoon, more commonly known just as Marley Spoon, is a popular meal kit delivery service.
+Martha Stewart & Marley Spoon, more commonly known just as Marley Spoon, is a popular meal kit delivery service.
 The company launched in 2014 but joined forces with businesswoman and lifestyle influencer Martha Stewart in 2016 to offer her recipes.

 Each week, members can choose from a large selection of more than 50 meals, many of which are family-friendly or quick and easy to prepare.